jtlap/nt2/doc/source/sdk/errors/concept.rst

   #define NT2_CONCEPT_ASSERT(CONCEPT)

-**Description:** Check if the Concepts class passed as argument is actually fullfilled in current class or function scope.
+**Description:** Check if the Concepts class passed as argument is actually full-filled in current class or function scope.

 .. _nt2_concept_require: